 "Vegan is just a trend" is a weak argument

-There are about 200 new vegans every day and also about 2,000 new vegetarians.₁ Sales of plant-based alternatives in food retail, for example, also increased by 30 percent from 2017 to 2018.₂ And the term veganism has been around since 1944, when the "Vegan Society" was founded.₃ So there's definitely a trend toward a plant-based diet.
-Nevertheless, the philosophy behind veganism is much more than just a trend in the long run, as the so many Challenges of our time with one stone.
+Around 200 new vegans and around 2,000 new vegetarians are added every day.₁ Sales of plant-based alternatives in food retail, for example, also increased by 30 percent between 2017 and 2018.₂ And the term veganism has been around since 1944, when the Vegan Society was founded.₃ So there is definitely a trend towards a plant-based diet.
+Nevertheless, the philosophy behind veganism is much more than just a trend in the long term, as it has so many Challenges of our time with one stone.

 Tip: You can find more facts under Veganism statistics.

-₁,₂ ProVeg e.V.: Vegan-Trend - Zahlen und Fakten zum Veggie-Markt, available at https://t1p.de/jkx0.
+₁,₂ ProVeg e.V.: Vegan-Trend - Facts and figures on the veggie market, available at https://t1p.de/jkx0.
 [15.07.2020].

-₃ Leah Leneman: No Animal Food - The Road to Veganism in Britain, 1909-1944.
-In: Society & Animals.
+₃ Leah Leneman: No Animal Food - The Road to Veganism in Britain, 1909-1944. in: Society & Animals.
 Vol. 7, No. 3, January 1, 1999, pp. 219 - 228.

 ₄ DEUTSCHER TIERSCHUTZBUND e.V.: du und das tier, Rinter als Klimasünder (offprint), available at https://t1p.de/zpkd.
 [07.05.2020].

-₅ M. P. Rowland: 11 Facts About Your Food That Will Shock You (as of Jan.
-03, 2017), available at https://t1p.de/2sr1.
+₅ M. P. Rowland: 11 Facts About Your Food That Will Shock You (as of 03.01.2017), available at https://t1p.de/2sr1.
 [14.07.2020].

-₆ Deutsche Welthungerhilfe e.V.: Hunger: prevalence, causes & consequences (as of 04.05.2020). https://t1p.de/ijuj.
+₆ Deutsche Welthungerhilfe e.V.: Hunger: Spread, causes & consequences (as of 04.05.2020). https://t1p.de/ijuj.
 [07.05.2020].